ZeravicaDjordje/Linkedin/Python/Linkedin/Linkedin/README.txt

 Currently under Development
 -----------------------------------------------------------------
-This is Aplication-Programing-Interface for Linkedin Social Media.
+This is Library for Linkedin Social Media.
-API is based on Selenium Automation System and few other librarys.
+Library is based on Selenium Automation System and few other librarys.
-API provides next features:
+Library provides next features:
 - You can Login via Firefox or Chrome.
 Or in some cases if you want to stay anonimus via Tor(You have to install Tor and run it if you want this function to work)
 - Send same or different message to all your connections(This is not provided by Linkedin you can send only one message per person)
 - Connect with new people via your connection or via search engine(via search engine is currently under development).
 You can send 1000 proposals in 10 minutes.
 This is not recomended(500 proposal is optimal or if you want less it is also good)